 ...
 And religions

-Today, the main religion is Protestant Christianity, with most believers belonging to the Lutheran Church in Denmark.
-There is no official census, but it is estimated that about 85 per cent of the population are Protestant.
-As in Denmark, there is no separation of church and state, so the government is directly involved in its financing and administration.
-Since the 1990s, Greenland has had its own diocese and the current bishop is a woman (Sofie Petersen).
-The capital city also has a Catholic church and a cathedral (Annaassisup Oqaluffia), probably one of the smallest in the world.
-You will find churches in all the cities of the country, sometimes confused with schools in the villages.
-Baptisms, communions and weddings are celebrated here, which are numerous in Greenland due to the strong attachment of the inhabitants to these practices since colonisation.
-The churches are often very typical and the mass is very different from the respectful and silent atmosphere of our churches.
-The service is a much awaited social moment where a lot of singing takes place.
-Greenlanders come to be together, to get news, to exchange, to show off their traditional festive outfits made of mini skin shorts, embroidered fur boots, sumptuous polar bear waders, capes and multicoloured pearl necklaces.
+Today, the main religion is Protestant Christianity, with most believers belonging to the Lutheran Church of Denmark.
+There is no official census, but it is estimated that around 63% of the population is Protestant.
+As in Denmark, there is no separation of church and state, so the government is directly responsible for its funding and administration.
+Since the 1990s, Greenland has had its own diocese, and the current bishop is a woman (Sofie Petersen).
+The capital also boasts a Catholic church and a cathedral (Annaassisup Oqaluffia), probably one of the smallest in the world.
+You'll find churches in every town in the country, sometimes mixed up with schools in the villages.
+Baptisms, communions and weddings are celebrated here, as Greenlanders have been strongly attached to these practices since colonization.
+The churches are often very typical, and the mass is very different from the respectful, silent atmosphere of our own churches.
+The service is a much-awaited social moment, with a lot of singing.
+Greenlanders come to be together, to catch up on news, to exchange ideas and to show off their traditional festive outfits, which include skinshorts, embroidered fur boots, sumptuous polar bear waders, capes and multicolored beaded necklaces.
 Mass is usually followed by a snack with cupcakes.
-Even if you are not a believer, don't miss this typical event under any circumstances.
+Even if you're not a believer, don't miss this typical event.

 Greenland is also home to other religious communities, including the Catholic Church, Islam and Judaism.
 There are also sects, including Jehovah's Witnesses.